kimtore/visp/doc/commands.md

   Switch between repeat modes. `context` will repeat the currently playing list or selection, whereas `track` will repeat the currently playing track.
 Running this command without parameters will toggle between the different modes.

+* `shuffle`
+  `shuffle on`
+  `shuffle off`

+  Switch between shuffle modes.
+Running this command without parameters will toggle shuffle on and off.

 ### Controlling the volume

 These commands control the volume.
 The volume range is from 0 to 100.